Please refer to our DISCLOSURE STATEMENT.

 You may already know, but co-op is short for cooperative.
 And, it’s not a term that is exclusive to the homeschooling community.
 It is a word that simply means a group working together for a common goal.

-For homeschooling, co-ops are generally organized by a group of homeschooling parents for a variety of reasons: to offer classes, to organize field trips, to participate in group arts and crafts, to provide social time for homeschoolers, to get the benefits of group discounts, and more.
+For homeschooling, co-ops are generally organized by a group of homeschooling parents for a variety of reasons: to offer classes, to organize field trips, to participate in group arts and crafts, to provide social time for homeschoolers, to create a homeschool buyers co-op to get the benefits of group discounts, and more.

 How Do Homeschool Co-ops Work?

 How homeschool co-ops work will depend on the type of co-op it is.

 Most co-ops are academic, focusing on offering classes on different topics.
 If you have a homeschool co-op that offers classes, the group will either need to hire a teacher, pay “tuition” to a center or organization that offers this type of co-op, or each parent in the co-op must sign up to teach a topic of choice or an assigned topic.

 The group will also need to decide how often they meet.
 Some homeschool co-ops meet weekly or even several times a week, while others meet monthly (or a couple of times each month).

 A popular homeschool co-op is Classical Conversations.
 It is a “nation-wide program that helps train and equip parents to provide their children with a Christian classical education.”
 It is heavy with parent involvement (with parents required to attend the classes and often acting as tutors) and usually meets for an extended period once or twice each week.

 However, Classical Conversations is just one example of a homeschool co-op.